When Declaring Bankruptcy – Can I travel overseas?

 13. What Debts Won’t Declaring Bankruptcy Remove?

 What Debts Won’t Declaring Bankruptcy Remove?

-The following are the debts that are not eliminated by bankruptcy:
+The following are the debts that are not removed by bankruptcy:

 HECS or FEE Help